- What is Patellofemoral syndrome?

 The exact cause of patellofemoral pain is hard to define.
-It has been described as having something to do with the way your kneecap (called the "patella") moves on the groove of your thigh bone (called the "femur").
+It has been described as having something to do with the way your kneecap (patella) moves on the groove of your thigh bone (femur).
 Contributing factors include overuse and overload of the knee joint (too much, too soon, too fast syndrome), biomechanical problems and muscular imbalance or weakness.
 Often it is associated with an extremely flexible foot type and over-pronation (rolling in of your foot).
 It is more common in women than men and this is due to the "Q angle" of woman's hips putting more stress on the knee.
 Weakness of the vastus medialis or the inner thigh muscle has also been implicated as a cause.

 Take a break from running and any other activities that can cause a lot of pounding on your legs.
 Practice relative rest activities like swimming, biking, or the elliptical trainer which supports your body weight and puts less stress on your knees.
 As your knees feel better, you can slowly go back to running.
 It is important to do this slowly, and increase the amount of time you run by only about 10-20% a week.